 About the Betans

 The term "Betan" is the nickname of the alumni and resident members of the Phi Beta Epsilon Fraternity from the original four (4) schools namely, Central Philippine University, University of Iloilo, Western Institute of Technology and University of San Agustin.
-In 2009, a fifth chapter joined the fraternity, the West Visayas College of Science and Technology (WVCST).
+In 2008, a fifth chapter joined the fraternity, the Iloilo Science and Technology University (ISAT-U).
 These schools are based in Iloilo City, Philippines.

 History of the Phi Beta Epsilon Fraternity